alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 ## xx/xx/21 -  Eric Smith -    Version 3.3.1
 **Updates:**
 -   Converted interface elements to Custom Labels so they can be Translated
+-   Added support for Screen Readers for the visually impaired
 -   Updated all component API versions to 52.0

 **Bug Fixes:**